lizhihao1990/AgFace/packages/CampbellLogger/Readme.md

 # specify the number of recent hours to use in the figure

-# create figure for the last 48 hours, for the soil moisture sensors, all systems, identify each sensor per system by colour, include information on day- / night-time.
+# create figure for the last 48 hours, for the soil moisture sensors, implement a y-axis range from 0 to 0.35, identify each sensor per system by colour, discard data outside of the chosen y-axis scale, and include information on day- / night-time.

 MyRecentPlot(para = "Soil_Avg",
              hours = 48,
              data = df.cast,